An official army family and MWR Site

 Special Education Information

-The SLO office can provide general guidance on special needs information and options.
 All specific questions will be referred to the Exceptional Families Member Program (EFMP).
-Please contact us at +1(719)526-1101.

 Additional References & Resources for Special Education

-The Center for Parent Information and Resources offers parent education, acronyms, tools, webinars and a directory of local Parent and Information Training Centers to appropriately advocate for their children, proactively supporting personal accountability.
+Offers parent education, acronyms, tools, webinars and a directory of local Parent and Information Training Centers to appropriately advocate for their children, proactively supporting personal accountability.
 Funded by OSEP.

-Military OneSource has a range of resources in caring for a family member with special needs: education, health care, legal, financial, points of contact (EFMP, School Liaisons, etc.)
+Has a range of resources in caring for a family member with special needs: education, health care, legal, financial, points of contact (EFMP, School Liaisons, etc.)

-Military Community & Family Policy-Office of Special Needs provides directory of age-specific resources and States at a Glance for state education special education resources and parent resources.
+Provides directory of age-specific resources and States at a Glance for state education special education resources and parent resources.

 DirectSTEP course listing